How to Start a Business in Delaware (Full Guide)

 Step 5: Get Federal and Delaware State Tax IDs

-Apply for a Federal Employer Identification Number (EIN) through the IRS website immediately after forming your business entity.
-The EIN serves as your business's social security number for business and personal tax returns, and bank account opening.
+Apply for a Federal Employer Identification Number (EIN) through the IRS website right after forming your entity.
+Your EIN works like a Social Security number for your business — you'll need it for tax filings, opening a bank account, and hiring employees.

 Delaware doesn't require a separate state tax ID for most businesses.
-However, businesses with employees must register for unemployment insurance and workers compensation insurance through the Delaware Department of Labor.
+That said, if you have employees, you'll need to register for unemployment insurance and workers' compensation through the Delaware Department of Labor.

 Delaware Tax Requirements